CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/frequency-analysis.md

 #> 4           2.329362           2.944315           3.822636           4.529399
 ```

-Then we convert from log odds to probabilities ob being below each
+Then we convert from log odds to probabilities of being below each
 threshold.

 ``` r